 Randomly Distributing Chores or Tasks

-In case you need to distribute chores or tasks over a group of people or over several days, you can use the list randomizer to achieve it.
-Simply list the chores or tasks and shuffle them.
+In case you need to distribute chores or tasks over a group of people or over several days simply list the chores or tasks and shuffle them with our software.
 Then start with the first on the list and proceed till the end.
 Similarly, you can randomize a list of your child's names to determine in what order they will do the dishes, sweep the floors, or throw out the garbage in the next few days.

 If you are a schoolteacher, you may use this to randomly pick students for different home assignments, projects, etc. While a physical spinning wheel might be more fun, using an online list randomizer is easier.